vadikgo/ansible-jenkins-job/README.md

 * `user` - username for the module to use for Digest, Basic or WSSE authentication.

-* `password` - password for the module to use for Digest, Basic or WSSE authentication.
+* `password` - password or jenkins's password hash.